Abbreviations and Definitions

 Nano-grid – A small solar system that can be deployed on a rent-to-own based model and may be shared between a small number of customers for residential, commercial or institutional use

 Nefco – Nordic Environment Finance Corporation, BGFA Facility Manager – has established the BGFA Programme and developed it into a multi-donor programme

 Pre-Qualification – BGFA funding rounds are divided into two stages: a Pre-Qualification and a Final Application stage (only ESPs successfully passing the Pre-Qualification stage will be invited to take part in the Final Application stage)

 Project Consortium – A group of for-profit or non-profit entities (led and represented by a for-profit ESP Lead Applicant) that have formed or agreed to form a consortium to apply for BGFA funding and eventually implement the proposed project

 Project Country – BGFA funding can only be used to implement projects in the current five project countries Burkina Faso, Liberia, Zambia, Mozambique and Uganda (only these countries are eligible Project Countries)

 Project Partner – A for-profit or non-profit entity with a material and meaningful interest in the implementation of the proposed project (e.g. product suppliers; financial service partners; engineering, procurement, and construction service providers; capacity building and training organisations and initiatives; NGOs or similar)

 REEEP – Renewable Energy and Energy Efficiency Partnership, BGFA Project Implementation Partner, has been supporting the BGFA programme with market scoping activities, design of funding windows, development work to expand the programme and due diligence reviews of selected projects since the start of the BGFA programme in 2019.
-REEEP, together with Sweden, has developed the BGFZ pilot programme and is acting as Sweden’s implementation agent for BGFZ
+REEEP, together with Sweden, developed the BGFZ pilot programme and is acting as Sweden’s implementation agent for BGFZ

 SHS – A solar home system